 - Speeding or ANY OTHER MOVING VIOLATION in a construction zone: the trial judge is required by law to impose an additional fine equivalent to the fine imposed under the moving violation's regular punishment range, thereby doubling the fine.

-The faster you were traveling, or the more prior convictions you have, the more likely you need to consult with an attorney.
+The faster you were traveling, or the more prior convictions you have, the more likely you need to consult with a Bentonville traffic attorney.
 An attorney can negotiate with the prosecutor to lower the speed you were alleged to be traveling, or treat a subsequent offense like a first offense.
 Also, a judge who is inclined to jail a speeder may be less likely to do so if they hire an attorney.
 Most importantly, sometimes the charge can be kept off your record altogether.

 Careless driving is often the type of citation a person will get if they are involved in a wreck, such as a rear-ending, that is deemed to be their fault because of driving in a hazardous manner.
 Reckless driving is more serious and is often charged in cases of driving while intoxicated (DWI).

 - Careless Driving: up to a $100 fine for a first offense; for a second offense within 6 months up to a $200 fine and up to 60 days driver's license revocation; for a third offense within 6 months up to a $200 fine and up to 6 months driver's license revocation.